software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/09-compiling.md

 ## Using external dependencies

-If your build requires using external dependencies, you can specify additional paths in the `build-cairo1` command.
+If your build requires using external dependencies, you can specify additional paths in the `build` command.
 To do that, you need to use the [`--linked-libraries`](../../cli-reference.md#linked-libraries-path) argument like this:

 ```
-$ protostar build-cairo1 --linked-libraries /path/to/the/external/lib
+$ protostar build --linked-libraries /path/to/the/external/lib
 ```

 :::note